lapinek/platform-scripting/README.md

     * Access to managed, system, and configuration objects within the core IDM is abstracted via the `openidm` object.
     * Custom Java functionality:
         * Can be provided as a custom OSGi bundle under the `path/to/idm/instance/bundle` directory, or as a regular JAR file under `path/to/idm/instance/lib` directory.
-        * Once available, you can [use custom Java packages in scripts](https://backstage.forgerock.com/knowledge/kb/book/b51015449#custom_package), both JavaScript and Groovy.
+        * Once available, you can [use custom Java packages in scripts](https://backstage.forgerock.com/knowledge/kb/book/b51015449#custom_package).
-        * You can check for available classes and JAR files and use GroovyScriptLoader to [invoke a jar file from a Groovy script](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a38809746).
+        * You may need to modify `groovy.classpath` setting to [invoke a jar file from a Groovy script](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a38809746).
-    * You can [load JavaScript functions](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500) in scripts using the fully compliant CommonJS module implementation.
+    * You can [load JavaScript functions](https://backstage.forgerock.com/knowledge/kb/book/b51015449#a44445500) in scripts as CommonJS modules.
 * Management:
     * An individual script configuration can specify a script "source" as a single line or a script "file" reference.
 The configuration itself can be managed directly in the file system.
     * Scripts defined in separate files need to be placed in certain locations specified in [Script Configuration](https://backstage.forgerock.com/docs/idm/6.5/integrators-guide/index.html#script-config).